Decay of Time Correlations in Point Vortex Systems: Introduction

 under periodic boundary conditions on $\T=[-1,1]^2$, where $u(x)=\int K(x-y)\omega(y)dy$ by the Biot-Savart law.
 Rescaling vortex intensities $\gamma_1,\dots,\gamma_N\in\R\setminus\set{0}$ (corresponding to velocity circulation around a single vortex) allows to fix a time scale for the dynamics: in our discussion we will consider a system of identical vortices and set $|\gamma_i|$ to unit.

-The system \eqref{eq:pv} is not well-posed, as there exist initial configurations of arbitrarily many PVs leading to collapse in finite time (\emph{cf.} \cite{Grotto2022a}), that is solutions of \eqref{eq:pv} for which different positions $x_i$'s coincide at positive time thus making the equation lose meaning as $|K(x)|\sim |x|^{-1}$ as $|x|\to 0$.
-Nevertheless, the motion is almost complete with respect to natural invariant measures: \eqref{eq:pv} are Hamilton's equations with Hamiltonian function
+The system in \cref{eq:pv} is not well-posed, as there exist initial configurations of arbitrarily many PVs leading to collapse in finite time (\emph{cf.} \cite{Grotto2022a}), that is solutions of \cref{eq:pv} for which different positions $x_i$'s coincide at positive time thus making the equation lose meaning as $|K(x)|\sim |x|^{-1}$ as $|x|\to 0$.
+Nevertheless, the motion is almost complete with respect to natural invariant measures: \cref{eq:pv} are Hamilton's equations with Hamiltonian function

 (corresponding to the kinetic energy of the fluid, $d$ is the periodic distance on $\T$) in conjugate coordinates $(x_{i,1},\gamma_i x_{i,2})_{i=1}^N$ (the coordinates of single positions).
-This implies that the volume (Lebesgue) measure $dx^{2\otimes N}$ of $\T^N$ is preserved by the dynamics: it is a classical result \cite{Durr1982,Marchioro1994} that singular configurations are a negligible set of phase space with respect to absolutely continuous invariant measures of the system, that is there exists a measure-preserving flow $\Phi_t:\T^N\to\T^N$ consisting of smooth solutions \cite{Grotto2020}.
+This implies that the volume (Lebesgue) measure $dx_1\cdots dx_N$ of $\T^N$ is preserved by the dynamics, \emph{i.e.} a distribution of PVs at independent uniform random positions is an equilibrium state of the system.
+It is a classical result \cite{Durr1982,Marchioro1994} that singular configurations are a negligible set of phase space with respect to absolutely continuous invariant measures of the system, that is there exists a measure-preserving flow $\Phi_t:\T^N\to\T^N$ consisting of smooth solutions \cite{Grotto2020}.

-In this paper we study the behavior of time correlations of local observables of $N=1000$ PVs under the invariant measure $dx^{2\otimes N}$.
-We measure, in a numerical simulation of the system obtained through a 4th order Runge-Kutta method, local observables of the empirical measure of the form
+In this paper we study the behavior of time correlations of local observables of a large number $N$ of PVs under the invariant measure $dx_1\cdots dx_N$.
+We measure, in a numerical simulation of the system obtained through a 4th order Runge-Kutta method, local observables of the form

 where